top of page

 Module 10: Spirituality of Acupuncture Point

-This module will dive deeper into learning the meaning of the characters and the hidden metaphysical connotation of some unique points.
+This module will dive deeper into learning the meaning of the characters and the its hidden metaphysical connotation of some unique points.

 Module 10 will continue with needling training following the lecture.